Update June 2020:

 The biggest feature of this mixamp is it’s “recon” mode, which claims to increase the sound of footsteps in game.
 For a lot of games I tested, footsteps did sound louder.
 However, when the footsteps volume is increased you lose out on a lot sound quality for other things going on in the game , and some of things can be just as important as the footsteps.
 Thankfully, you can turn recon mode off with a push of a button and enjoy a great mixamp.
 You can also mix in your own music from a computer or an mp3 player with the aux input.
 THX TruStudio Pro Surround with Dolby Digital Decoding.

-Some gamers have been complaining about their build quality on amazon.
-However, everyone else who has a working device raves about it.
+The Sound Blaster G6 is a great Dac/Amp.
+In it’s early years of release some gamers have been complaining about their build quality on amazon.
+However, everyone more recently seems to raves about it.
 Unfortunately, we don’t always hear about the successful devices on amazon, but we always hear about the failures.
 This device does not process dolby surround sound.
 It has been reported to process native 7.1 surround sound, but only for PC.
 It has a virtual sound situation going on for console and some gamers have raved about it, but the most common term used to describe it on the Head-fi.org is “weird”.
 It’s worth a look.

 Great device and you can find it cheap.
 Unfortunately, it does not support non-turtle beach microphone headsets.
 You can use any headphone and get great sound, but you won’t be able to communicate with it.
 You can get an external sound card to plug your mic into and then into the PS4, but then you are losing USB slots on your console, and if your using the PS4 your done .